 Non-Conforming Waste – (a) Any waste excluded from the definition of Solid Waste and (b) Special Waste (as defined in the Plan of Operation) which has not been approved by the Authority.

 Plan of Operation – A plan adopted by the Authority, as amended or supplemented, setting forth the types of material acceptable to the Authority for disposal, the times and places where material will be received by the Authority, the methods of collecting fees charged by the Authority for disposal service, and such other information as will describe operational procedures, control use of the Disposal System and provide instruction and guidelines to users of the Disposal System.
+The Plan of Operation shall be marked as Exhibit “A” and incorporated by reference into this User Agreement.
+Said Plan of Operation shall be subject to annual review at the same time this User Agreement is subject to annual review.
+If any changes are made to the Plan of Operation by the parties, such changes shall also be subject to the approval of the Department of Environmental Quality.

 Solid Waste – Any garbage, trash, brush, refuse, sludge (as defined in the Plan of Operation) and other discarded material, including solid, liquid, semi-solid or contained gaseous material, resulting from industrial, commercial, mining and agricultural operations and from community activities and residences, but does not include: (i) solid and dissolved materials in domestic sewage; (ii) solid or dissolved material in irrigation return flows or in industrial discharges which are sources subject to permit from the State Water Control board; (iii) source, special nuclear, or by-product material as defined by the Federal Atomic Energy Act of 1954, as amended; (iv) to the extent such Solid Waste is transported from the Transfer Stations to any landfill operated by an entity other than the Authority, and other materials not allowed under the permits, licenses and approvals relating to such landfill; or (v) asbestos.